eerapheal/Ralph-Harry-book/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-Awesome Books
+Awesome books: Refactor to use JavaScript classes

 > Description the project.
-Basic website that allows users to add/remove books from a list.
+In this project, we refactored the Awesome books application to use JavaScript classes.

 ## Built With